hogart/sugar-cube-utils/README.md

 Quest tracker, exposes `window.qbn` and `window.scUtils.qbn` objects.

-Suppose player should visit any 5 rooms out of 7 in building before he can proceed with story, or examine any3 evidences out of 5 before character comes to conclusion.
+Suppose player should visit any 5 rooms out of 7 in building before he can proceed with the story, or examine any 3 evidences out of 5 before character comes to conclusion.
 If character can visit rooms (and return to where they were before) or examine clues in random order, you'll need 7 (or 5) boolean variables and unmaintainable `if()` condition to allow that.
 You can put some flags into array, but this requires filtering out non-unique values. `qbn` helps with all that:
 ```js
 qbn.set('house', 'ground floor');
 qbn.set('house', ['basement', 'kitchen']);